A New Boundary Condition on Reionization: Introduction

 Further hints on the EoR timeline come from radio transients~\cite{Fialkov:2016fjb,Heimersheim:2021meu} and from the high-$z$ galaxies observed by JWST and HST.
 The decline of Ly$\alpha$ emitters signals a rising $\bar{x}_{\rm HI}$, as Ly$\alpha$ photons scatter in the neutral IGM with LoS variations~\cite{Furlanetto:2005ir,Mesinger:2007jr,Finkelstein:2019idd,Witstok_2025}.
 Meanwhile, from UV and H${\alpha}$ observations one can infer the ionizing photon budget and, in a model-dependent way, how fast the EoR proceeded~\cite{Barkana:2000ex,Barkana:2005pn,Robertson:2013bq,whitler2025zgtrsim9galaxy,chakraborty2025probingreionizationeragalaxiesjwst}.
 While these observables have traditionally pointed to the EoR starting at $z\sim 10$~\cite{Robertson:2015uda,Bouwens:2015vha,Finkelstein:2019sbd}, new JWST observations may prefer a higher ionizing budget, and thus an earlier start~\cite{Munoz:2024fas}.
 Inferring the timing of reionization from these observables, however, requires modeling selection biases and extrapolating our models to fainter galaxies than currently observed.
 As such, at present they cannot precisely constrain the EoR onset.

-In this {\it Letter}, we present a novel, model-independent method to constrain and uniquely identify the very beginning of the EoR, based on the cross-correlation of star-forming and reionization tracers measured with line intensity mapping (LIM~\cite{Kovetz:2017agg,Bernal:2022jap}) surveys.
+In this paper, we present a novel, model-independent method to constrain and uniquely identify the very beginning of the EoR, based on the cross-correlation of star-forming and reionization tracers measured with line intensity mapping (LIM,~\cite{Kovetz:2017agg,Bernal:2022jap}) surveys.

 LIM is an emerging technique that measures all incoming photons in a given frequency range without resolving individual sources.
 Its observables are based on intensity fluctuations over large fields of view, which are treated statistically to probe the full galaxy and emitter population.
 A key branch of LIM targets the high-$z$ 21-cm line from the spin-flip transition of neutral hydrogen in the IGM~\cite{Pritchard:2011xb,Furlanetto:2006jb,Furlanetto:2015apc}.
 The 21-cm brightness temperature,